dnsimple/dnsimple-support/content/articles/domain-auto-renewal.markdown

 ## Enabling Auto-Renewal

-Newly registered domains are set to auto-renew by default, but if you've turned off auto-renewal and want to re-enable it for your domain, follow these steps:
+Newly registered domains are set to auto-renew by default.
+If you've turned off auto-renewal and want to re-enable it for your domain, follow these steps:

 <div class="section-steps" markdown="1">
 ##### To enable auto-renewal for a domain

 1. Log in to DNSimple with your user credentials.
 1. If you have more than one account, select the relevant one.
-1. On the header click the <label>Domains</label> tab, locate the relevant domain and click on the name to access the domain page.
+1. On the header click the <label>Domains</label> tab, locate the relevant domain, and click on the name to access the domain page.
 1. Check the <label>Auto-renew this domain before it expires</label> checkbox on the "Registration" status card

     ![Auto-renewal checkbox](/files/enable-auto-renewal.png)